1 min read

 </template>

-When using the onlychild position, all other children of the target element are hidden.
+• When using the onlychild position, all other children of the target element will be hidden.

-The component supports shadow DOM integration, automatically handling style injection.
-However, Empathy's custom CSS injector is required, and Teleport depends on it to add the styles.
+• The component supports shadow DOM integration, automatically handling style injection.
+Anyway, Empathy's custom CSS injector is required.
+Teleport depends on it to add the styles.